-If you intend to travel during the pandemic, an airport, train station, or bus terminal is probably the last place you want to get stuck.
+Airports, train stations and bus terminals are probably the last places you want to get stuck when you’re traveling.
 Do I have to tell you why?
 There’s no place to sleep, food options are limited and expensive, and the bathrooms — yuck!

 Not all travel terminals are the same.
 But you can plan your trip to have the best possible experience.
 No joke: Your stopover can be one of the best parts of your trip.